 If the value is False, you need to check the detailed information in Slice section:

-- If any of the slice’s values is 0, this means that dimension has not been set to any member that has a MemberId.
-It might have been set [All], or an attribute member in a leveled Hierarchy.
-To make the cell inputable, change the dimension value to a member with a MemberId.
+- If any of the slice values are 0, that dimension has not been set to a member on the lowest level.
+It may have been set [All], or an attribute member in a leveled hierarchy.

-- If any of the slice’s values is -1, this means the None member of that dimension has been selected.
+- If any of the slice values are -1, the None member of that dimension has been selected.
 When we create a medium or large size dimension, a None member will be automatically added to the dimension.
-This None member’s MemberId is -1.
-To make the cell inputable, change the dimension value to a valid member with a MemberId.

 Whether the user has the Write permission to the Model /Dimension or not.